 - how does the actual surprise proposal meet her expectations; and

-- your ability to create a fabulous proposal atmosphere that powerfully awakens her five senses.
+- your ability to create a fabulous setting and ambiance that powerfully awakens her five senses.

-Fortunately, you control both factors … so it should be easy to move the needle in your favor as long as you appreciate the influence location choice has on the Paris proposal.
+Fortunately, you control both factors … so it should be easy to move the needle in your favor as long as you appreciate the influence location choice has on the marriage proposal.

 And while there’s no tried and true formula for selecting the best places to propose in Paris, it is helpful to first filter potential location options along the following two dimensions: